esmarkowski/you_look_fine/README.md

 ## Command-line arguments

 - `--repeat-delay`: The delay between repetitions, in milliseconds.
 Default is 5000.
-- `--motion-threshold`: The motion detection threshold.
-Default is 10000.
+- `--motion-threshold`: The motion detection threshold, in milliseconds.
+Default is 50000.
 - `--max-time-between-requests`: The maximum time between requests, in seconds.
 Default is 15.
 - `--debug`: Enable debug mode.
 If this flag is present, the program will print a debug message instead of sending a request to the API.
 - `--mute`: Mutes TTS.